-DRA FT DRA Shall have at least one (1)year of substance use disorder treatment experience.
-FT consultation services 24 hours a day, seven days a week, 365 days a year, either for direct consultation or for consultation with the physician extender.
-In addition to the above, the Medical Director is responsible for the following: Develop and revise Medically Monitored Intensive Inpatient Service policies and procedures; Perform a medical history upon admission; Complete a physical exam within 24 hours of admission; Determine diagnosis of substance use disorder per program eligibility requirements; Ensure monitoring of the Controlled Substance Reporting System (CSRS); Provide direct supervision to physician extenders; Participate in the development of service plans; Evaluate medication or non-medication methods of withdrawal management; Evaluate, prescribe, and monitor all medications currently being taken by the beneficiary including coordination with other prescribers; Provide education to the beneficiary regarding prescribed medications, potential drug interactions and side effects; Order medications as medically appropriate; Order and interpret medically necessary toxicology and laboratory tests; Provide case consultation with interdisciplinary treatment team; Assess for co-occurring medical and psychiatric disorders; Dhysisian On coll coveres Physician up for treatment of co-occurring medical and psychiatric disorders; and Coordinate care with other medical and psychiatric providers.
-Physician Extender On-call coverage Physician Assistant (PA) or Nurse Practitioner (NP) The physician extender is responsible for providing medical services according to the physician approved policies and protocols of the Medically Monitored Intensive Inpatient Service.
-The physician extender shall be available for
+Required Position Minimum Qualifications Responsibilities Required Position Medical Director Minimum Qualifications Physician Shall be licensed physician and in good standing with the NC Medical Board.
+Shall have at least one (1) year of substance use disorder treatment treatment experience with a beneficiary with SUD.
+The Medical Director is responsible for providing medical services and supervising physician extender staff according to the physician approved policies and protocols of the Medically Monitored Intensive Inpatient Service.
+The Medical Director shall be available for emergency medical consultation services 24 hours a day, seven days a week, 365 days a year, in person, via telehealth, or telephonically, either for direct consultation or for consultation with the physician extender.
+In addition to the above, the Medical Director is responsible for the following: Develop and revise Medically Monitored Intensive Inpatient Service policies and procedures; Perform a medical history upon admission; Complete a physical exam within 24 hours of admission; Determine diagnosis of substance use disorder per program eligibility requirements; Ensure monitoring of the Controlled Substance Reporting System (CSRS); Provide direct supervision to physician extenders; Participate in the development of the PCP or service plan; Evaluate medication or non-medication methods of withdrawal management; Evaluate, prescribe, and monitor all medications currently being taken by the beneficiary including coordination with other prescribers; Provide education to the beneficiary regarding prescribed medications, potential drug interactions and side effects; Order medications as medically